RedAndBlueEraser/rdp-file-password-encryptor/README.md

-# RDP File Password Encryptor
+# RDP File Password Encryptor and Decryptor

-A PowerShell script to encrypt plain text passwords into byte streams that can be embedded into RDP files for auto logon.
+A PowerShell script to encrypt plain text passwords into byte streams that can be embedded into RDP files for auto logon, and a PowerShell script to decrypt password byte streams embedded in RDP files into plain text passwords.

 ## Synopsis

-This script encrypts plain text passwords into byte streams represented as hexadecimal strings.
+The `rdp-file-password-encryptor.ps1` script encrypts plain text passwords into byte streams represented as hexadecimal strings.
 The string can be embedded as the setting "password 51:b" in Remote Desktop Connection (Remote Desktop Protocol (RDP)) files to automatically logon using the password.

+The `rdp-file-password-decryptor.ps1` script reverses the encryption.
+It decrypts password byte streams represented as hexadecimal strings into plain text passwords.
+The password byte stream are embedded as the setting "password 51:b" in RDP files.

 If you want to open a RDP file and automatically logon the remote computer without being prompted to enter user credentials, you can embed the user credentials (both the user name and password) into the RDP file.
 However, in order to do so, you must embed the password in its encrypted form.
 This script helps provide you the encrypted password which you can copy into the RDP file.